jgcarrillo/trip-cost-calculator/README.md

 ## Contact

-If you have some doubts or need to ask something about the dotfiles, feel free to reach me here:
+If you have some doubts or need to ask something about the project, feel free to reach me here:

 - Twitter: [https://twitter.com/jgcarrillo](https://twitter.com/jgcarrillo_)
 - LinkedIn: [https://es.linkedin.com/in/jgcarrilloweb](https://es.linkedin.com/in/jgcarrilloweb)